Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 ---

 ## Future Dev Notes & Ideas
+- [ ] On/Off toggles for all parts/indicators + toggle for "simple mode" (only base buy/sells and trend lines)
 - [ ] Add vector candles (ref: Traders Reality)
 - [ ] Volume Tracking (with shift clickable candle info)
 - [ ] Possible to add easy to read RSI, (or?)
 Stochastic RSI